ploeffler/ARBoat/README.md

 ARBoat
 ======

-ARBoat is an aproach to build an autonomous, swimming vehicle by using existing technologies.
+ARBoat is an aproach to build an autonomous, swimming vehicle by using existing technologies in low budget circumstances.